sarouarhossain/learndevops/linux/user_and_group.md

 `cut -d: -f1 /etc/passwd` -> to see all users

 ### adduser
 `adduser username` -> high level utility, not available in all distros.
 Will create account and home directory, then promt for password.
+`sudo adduser <username> sudo`

 ### usermod
 `sudo usermod -c "test1234..." username`